learn-co-curriculum/dsc-linear-to-logistic-regression/README.md

-    array([[-4.38706343,  0.96178903,  0.14397984, -0.14384057,  0.83689458,
+    array([[-4.38706343,  0.96178902,  0.14397983, -0.14384057,  0.83689457,
              1.2067121 ,  0.03871011]])

 ## Summary

-In this lab we built upon our previous knowledge of linear regression and built an intuitive understanding of how this could be adapted for classification.
+In this lab you built upon your previous knowledge of linear regression and built an intuitive understanding of how this could be adapted for classification.
 We then demonstrated tools for performing logistic regression and briefly analyzed their output.
-In the upcoming lessons we will continue to investigate logistic regression from various viewpoints.
+In the upcoming lessons you will continue to investigate logistic regression from other viewpoints.